elm-messenger/messenger-docs/docs/component/user.md

 :::note
 Most of the time message passing is sufficient for interaction between a component and its parent.
 Avoid overusing `baseData` for easy accessibility.

+`baseData` is type-shared but data-independent. `commonData` is type-shared and data-shared.

+For `baseData`, each component gets a copy of the data, but for `commonData`, all components share the same data.

-Baiscally, base data is designed to pass shared-typed data easily without encoding and decoding.
-And `baseData` interface is intended for performing operations across all components.
+`baseData` interface is intended for performing operations across all components.
 :::